IncoTerms

 Free Carrier (FCA)

-The seller is responsible for delivery of goods to a named carrier.
+The seller is responsible for the delivery of goods to a named carrier.
 Responsibility for cost and risk then passes to the buyer.

 Free Alongside Ship (FAS)